ianvanharten/all-time-reading-list/README.md

 - Artemis Fowl (Graphic Novel) -- Eoin Colfer
 - To Kill a Mockingbird (Graphic Novel) -- Harper Lee
 - The Nameless City, part II: The Stone Heart -- Faith Erin Hicks
+- The Lessons of History -- Will and Ariel Durant

+## February 2024